sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 1. Click on ``Select video``.
-In your project folder navigate to the ``/project_folder/videos/`` folder, and you should select the videos that you wished to annotate.
+In your project folder navigate to the ``/project_folder/videos/`` folder, and you should select the videos that you wish to annotate.

     .. image:: /images/labelbe.PNG